 - Flammable substances (Deodorant stick is allowed)

-- Fireworks, weapons or other dangerous objects.
+- Fireworks, weapons and other dangerous objects.

 - Selfie sticks

 - Professional recording equipment (without permission, see press enquiries)

 - It is not allowed to give out flyers in or around the festival.

 For further information, see rules of conduct.